 The dismal state of the Russian military in Ukraine is so painfully obvious that even Vladimir Putin’s most hardcore loyalists have been forced to address it on television.

-Julia Davis is a columnist for The Daily Beast, a featured expert on Russian propaganda with the Atlantic Council's Disinformation Portal, and the creator of the Russian Media Monitor.
+Julia Davis is a columnist for The Daily Beast and the creator of the Russian Media Monitor.
 She is a member of the Academy of Television Arts and Sciences, the Screen Actors Guild, and Women In Film.

 Just when you thought Russian airwaves could not get any stranger, Putin’s puppets have now surrendered to the idea of nuclear apocalypse, because at least they’ll “go to heaven.”

 An alleged Russian hoax gone embarrassingly wrong indicates that Putin’s agents have trouble following even the most basic instructions.

 Russian state media believe a worldwide plot involving NATO is why Vladimir Putin mysteriously ordered a blockade of the Azovstal steel plant instead of storming the building.